scivision/xkblas/README.md

 | Kernel      | CPU | CUDA | HIP | Level Zero/SYCL |
 |-------------|-----|------|-----|-----------------|
 | spmv (csr)  | ✗   | ✓    | ✗   | ✗               |

+## Bindings to other programming languages
+XKBlas is developed in C++ and provides three bindings:
+- C with a single context implicitly managed (`xkblas_t`) - that follows original (2016) interfaces
+- Julia that are generated automatically from C bindings
+- native C++ with explicit context management

 ## Useful tips